Support

 Support is part of the product experience

-Support is where users should confirm the next move when product and download pages do not fully answer their question.
-In the current first phase, the fastest path is usually compatibility first, FAQ second, blog guides third, and structured feedback last.
+Support is where you should confirm the next move when product and download pages do not fully answer your question.
+In most cases, the fastest path is compatibility first, FAQ second, blog guides third, and contact last.

 Support facts